SAP/e-mobility-charging-stations-simulator/README.md

 The syntax is similar to charging station configuration template with some added fields like the charging station id (name) and the 'Configuration' section removed.

+That section is overwritten on matching charging station configuration template file changes.

+#### connectorsStatus section

+The syntax is similar to charging station configuration template 'Connectors' section with some added fields.

+That section is overwritten on matching charging station configuration template file changes.

+#### automaticTransactionGenerator section

+The syntax is similar to the charging station configuration template 'AutomaticTransactionGenerator' section.

+That section is overwritten on matching charging station configuration template file changes.

+#### automaticTransactionGeneratorStatuses section

+That section is not overwritten on matching charging station configuration template file changes.

 #### configurationKey section

 The syntax is similar to the charging station configuration template 'Configuration' section.

-#### automaticTransactionGenerator section

-The syntax is similar to the charging station configuration template 'AutomaticTransactionGenerator' section.
+That section is not overwritten on matching charging station configuration template file changes.

 ## Docker